 About Charles Clough

-Charles Clough has taught art at Columbia University and the Rhode Island School of Design and been awarded fellowships from the National Endowment for the Arts, the New York State Council on the Arts, the Pollock-Krasner Foundation, and the Adolph and Esther Gottlieb Foundation.
+Charles Clough (American, born 1951) has taught art at Columbia University and the Rhode Island School of Design and been awarded fellowships from the National Endowment for the Arts, the New York State Council on the Arts, the Pollock-Krasner Foundation, and the Adolph and Esther Gottlieb Foundation.
 His paintings are included in the collections of more than seventy museums, including those of The Metropolitan Museum of Art, the National Gallery of Art, and the Albright-Knox Art Gallery, which holds more than twenty works by the artist.
 Clough currently lives in East Aurora.

 This project is part of the Albright-Knox Art Gallery’s Public Art Initiative, an innovative partnership between the Albright-Knox, Erie County, and the City of Buffalo.